Skip to Main Content

 Searching Legislative Insight

 The home page allows options for searching and browsing.
-It searches for compiled legislative histories (the focus of the database).
+It searches for compiled legislative histories (which is the focus of the database).

-When searching, notice that the interface shows you through a type-ahead suggestion feature for the keywords, subjects, and laws that are in the database.
-These are known metadata suggestions from the database that suggest matches from Popular Law names and Subject Terms, and Document Titles.
+When searching, notice that the interface has a type-ahead suggestion feature that shows users keywords, subjects, and laws that are in the database.
+These are known metadata suggestions from the database that suggest matches from Popular Law names, Subject Terms, and Document Titles.
 The Popular Law names are assigned from the Short Titles given by Congress in the Acts themselves, or assigned by the House Office of Law Revision Counsel when they classify the Act and organize it in the U.S. Code.
-You can browse these Popular Names to see if your topic is listed by clicking on the Popular Names of Laws list pop-up box.
-This database also includes common names that some laws have been acquired over time and by use in our descriptors database, such as Obamacare.
+You can browse these Popular Names to see if your topic is listed by clicking on the Popular Law Names list pop-up box.
+This database also includes common names that some laws have acquired over time and by use in our descriptors database, such as Obamacare.
 When you select a suggestion, it will search all compiled legislative histories for that term or phrase.
-You can type your own words or phrases and use connectors and wildcards.
-You can use quotes to search for an exact match, including "noise words".
-See here for more information on the Search Syntax page.

 If you enter a PL number, using a format with the Congress and the sequential law number, you should automatically see the associated citations.
 Because bill and Public Law number formats have stayed the same, those are the best pieces of information to use to retrieve the associated legislative history, if you already know that information.

-The Guided Search form guides you through the process of creating complex searches to help you find specific publications or documents related to an enacted public law.
+The Advanced Search tab guides you through the process of creating complex searches to help you find specific publications or documents related to en enacted public law.

-Use the Search by Number form to retrieve all the publications related to a specific bill or resolution number by entering that information in the Bill Number form.
+Use the Search by Number tab to retrieve all the publications related to a specific bill or resolution number by entering that information in the Bill Number form.

 The results would include that bill itself (all versions), as well as documents tagged with that bill number, i.e. publications that have that bill number in the metadata in the document abstract (they are related to the bill, and thus would be included in a legislative history that included the bill.)
 You can also use the Public Law number or Statute at Large citation in the same way.